 |9||Spiritually Integrated Case Conceptualization||3 hours|

-Participants who complete the 30-hour curriculum are eligible to pursue certification in Spiritually Integrated Psychotherapy by completing 20 hours of consultation with an ACPE SIP Trainer.
+Participants who complete the 30-hour curriculum are eligible to pursue certification in Spiritually Integrated Psychotherapy by completing 20 hours of consultation and additional requirements with an ACPE SIP Trainer.

 For information regarding NBCC continuing education credit for the SIP training, please refer to the ACPE website.